Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- /02/2015
+	- Added option to enable or disable server-side hit effects.
+Available in Visual tab.

 - 03/02/2015
 	- Added a way for server operators to disable showing the team stats section of the end game stats.
 Servers can toggle it with "sv_plus endstatsteambreakdown true/false" in console or modifying NS2PlusServerConfig.json.
 	- Adjusted stats UI colors and added a few sounds.